digitalnetbizz/afterchat.github.io/index.md

 Wifi mode is preferred as it requires no setup (just make sure devices are connected to the same Wifi network).

-All messages are encrypted and there's no privacy issue as no message are kept in the servers or app.
+All messages are encrypted and there's no privacy issue as no message are kept in the servers or the application.

 ### Getting Started